FAQ | Sincerely Sunday

 - Renewable resource: Soybeans are grown annually, making them a readily renewable crop.

-- Biodegradable: Soy wax breaks down naturally, reducing its environmental impact.
+- Biodegradable: Soy wax breaks down naturally, reducing its environmental impact and making it an ideal choice for eco friendly and sustainable candles.

-- Cleaner burning: Produces less soot compared to paraffin wax, contributing to better air quality.
+- Cleaner burning: Produces less soot compared to paraffin wax, contributing to better air quality and maintaining the clean burning candles promise.

 - Supports local farmers: Many soybeans are grown in the U.S., supporting agriculture and the economy.